Chilton3409/alpacabot/README.md

 # alpacabot
-equity and crypto trading bot utilizing the alpaca api, machine learning(scikit-learn) and the Mets AI API
+equity and crypto trading bot utilizing the alpaca api, machine learning(scikit-learn), ta-lib, and the Mets AI API